Gabriela Dinu

 Gabriela Groell-Dinu (born 16 April 1960) is a German former professional tennis player.

-Originally from Romania, Dinu played on the professional tour in the 1980s as a West German.
-She featured in the main draw of the French Open on three occasions, with her best performance coming as a qualifier in 1985 when she won her way through to the third round.
+Originally from Romania, Dinu played on the professional tour in the 1980s, representing West Germany.
+She featured in the French Open main draw three times, with her best performance coming as a qualifier in 1985, when she qualified and reached the third round.
 In 1987, she reached her best ranking of 123 in the world.